gburaglia/VizWizRepo/README.md

 ## How To Install

 This is a lightweight app that is run using python.
-We recommend creating a virutal environement and installing the python packages using the requirements.txt file.
+We used python 3.6 for development, so we woudl encourage you to use the same.
+For installation we recommend creating a virutal environement and installing the python packages using the requirements.txt file.
 You can create an environment using an Anaconda Prompt:
 ```
 conda create -n myenv python=3.6